 A 'we buy houses' company or local real estate investor can be a good option if you’re facing a situation like a foreclosure or the inheritance of a vacant or distressed home that you’re stuck paying property taxes on.

-iBuyers and home trade-in services are best for sellers who want a convenient, fast sale for a home that’s in good condition.
+iBuyers and home trade-in services are best for sellers who want a convenient, fast sale for a home in good condition.
 They pay closer to market value for homes but have stricter purchase criteria — but they also charge service fees.

 We recommend using a free cash offer comparison service like Clever Offers to find a buyer who can close on your timeline while still giving you a fair price.